COMMUNITY CONNECTION EVENTS

 Blue & Green Santa Helpers

-St. John’s participates in a holiday toy and gift card drive to help support the New Braunfels Police Department and Comal County Sheriff’s Office holiday drives.
+St. John’s participates in a holiday toy and gift card drive to help support the New Braunfels Police Department and Comal County Sheriff’s Office.
 The programs distribute gifts and gift cards to local families in need during the Christmas season.

 CIS Stuff the Bus